30+ Easy Easter Side Dishes

 Asparagus Bacon Bundles (Keto-Friendly)

 These roasted potatoes are familiar but not boring.
-Everything bagel seasoning adds texture and flavor without extra steps.
-They roast up crisp on the outside and soft on the inside, making them an easy Easter side dish people recognize and enjoy.
-They’re especially good served with ham and fresh salads.
+Everything bagel seasoning adds texture and a little extra flavor without any extra steps.
+They roast up crisp on the outside and soft in the middle, which makes them an easy crowd-pleaser alongside ham.

 Best Cheesy Potatoes for a Crowd